 Let's talk a little bit about plantar fasciitis.
 I'd like to get away from the traditional educational format and have a conversation about plantar fasciitis, touching on some of the subtleties of the condition.
-Let's break this conversation into four parts; the history of plantar faciitis, what causes plantar fasciitis (etiology), the differential diagnosis of heel pain and treatment options for plantar fasciits.
+Let's break this conversation into four parts; the history of plantar fasciitis, what causes plantar fasciitis (etiology), the differential diagnosis of heel pain and treatment options for plantar fasciitis.
 I'll relay some of my experiences in treating plantar fasciitis over the past 30 odd years.

-As a point of reference, there's two things I'd like to mention before getting into the details of plantar fasciitis.
+As a point of reference, there are two things I'd like to mention before getting into the details of plantar fasciitis.
 First, plantar fasciitis is one of the most common foot conditions that I see as a foot care specialist.
-Heel pain will be the single most common complaint in a podiatrists office.
+Heel pain will be the single most common complaint in a podiatrist's office.
 Granted, not all heel pain is plantar fasciitis.
 And that's where the art of medicine comes into play.
 And we'll address the differential diagnosis for heel pain in a following blog.
 And second, there's a lot of misunderstanding and misconceptions regarding the causes and subsequently the treatment of plantar fasciitis.
 We'll address these misconceptions in the blog to follow on treatment of plantar fasciitis.
 But first, let's talk about the history of plantar fasciits.

 When I'm working with a patient and trying to help them understand a condition, I like to tell stories.
 Stories convey information in an informative way that people can remember.
 Stories have been used for thousands of years to illustrate life.
 The story I tell my patients to illustrate the history of plantar fasciitis goes back to more than 100 years ago.
-There was a number of patients who went to the local family doctor to ask why their heels hurt.
+There were a number of patients who went to the local family doctor to ask why their heels hurt.
 The patients described a classic set of symptoms that went something like this, 'When I try to stand, particularly in the mornings getting out of bed or after I've been sitting for a bit, I get a sharp tearing pain in the bottom of my heel.
 Some days it seems as if it's getting better but then the next day it seems to get worse again.
 It's always relieved by rest.'
 The doctor proudly said, "Fortunately you've come to the right place.
 I keep up on the latest developments in medical science and invest in the latest technology.
 Did you know that we are the only practice in town that offers a new test that can actually see your bones?
 This new test is called an x-ray machine."

 X-rays were taken that day and the doctor was surprised to see that many (not all) of the patients with this unique collection of symptoms showed evidence on the bottom of the heel of a projection or what appeared to be a spur on the bottom of the heel.
 Assuming that the primary problem was due to this spur on the bottom of the heel, the doctor called the patient back into the office to proudly tell them that his new x-ray machine had made the diagnosis.
 They had a heel spur.